dimenoste/clusterApp/README.md

 make cluster in reduced dimension using tSNE and a k-means like clustering algorithm with a custom distance that handles mixed type variables

 # How to get the app

+1st  :
+You can dowload the code from github open the ui.R and run the app in RStudio

+2nd method :
-The image of the app is available at https://hub.docker.com/r/dimenoste/clusterapp To get the image and run it locally on your computer you need docker installed on your machine.
+Or directly the image of the app available at https://hub.docker.com/r/dimenoste/clusterapp To get the image and run it locally on your computer you need docker installed on your machine.
 Enter in your terminal :